mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

   LIMIT 5;
 ```

-9)Write a SQL query to find the number of unique customers who purchased items from each category.:
+9) Write a SQL query to find the number of unique customers who purchased items from each category.:

   ```sql
   SELECT